13573

 Expedia Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Expedia burned through $415 million in Q4,
+Expedia's free cash flow came in at $2.70 billion in Q1, down 7.6% year on year.

 Expedia Free Cash Flow

-Expedia has generated $1.84 billion in free cash flow over the last 12 months, an eye-popping 20.6% of revenue.
-This robust FCF margin stems from its asset-lite business model and scale advantages, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.
+Expedia has generated $1.62 billion in free cash flow over the last 12 months, a solid 12.4% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.

 Is Now The Time?